Top 5 Most Affordable Neighborhoods for Renters in Phoenix

 There are few places that sound as inviting as the “Valley of the Sun” — year-round sunshine, mild winters and a breathtaking desert land scenery are hard to pass up.
-Those looking to relocate here have plenty of options to choose from when it comes to finding an apartment for rent in Phoenix, from lavish residences in upscale areas to budget-friendly rentals in more affordable neighborhoods.
+Renters looking to relocate here have plenty of options to choose from when it comes to finding an apartment for rent in Phoenix, from lavish residences in upscale areas to budget-friendly rentals in more affordable neighborhoods.

 With that in mind, below is a list of our five best picks for renters who want to find that perfect balance of urban comfort and outdoor charm, while still being mindful of their budget.